mongodb/mongo-go-driver/docs/migration-2.0.md

 ### ValueMarshaler

 The `MarshalBSONValue` method of the `ValueMarshaler` interface is only required to return a byte type value representing the BSON type to avoid importing the `bsontype` package.
-Comparison can be achieved by type asserting with `bson.Type`.
+Comparison can be achieved by type converting with `bson.Type`.
 For example:

 ```go
 btype, _, _ := m.MarshalBSONValue()